 - Total sales of $245,000, including $35,000 receivables at year-end

 - Rent paid for shop amounting to $60,000

-Required: Prepare cash flow statement for the year 2017.
+Required: Prepare a cash flow statement for John Bros. for 2017.